 Medieval Torture Devices: The Spanish Donkey

-The Spanish Donkey, also called “chevalet” or simply “wooden horse,” was one of the cruelest and most excruciating of all medieval torture devices.
+The Spanish Donkey, also called the “chevalet” or simply the “wooden horse,” was one of the cruelest of the medieval torture devices.

 If someone were lucky, the Spanish Donkey might simply cause intense discomfort.
 If they weren’t, it could cause agonizing pain, disfigurement, and even death.
-And it was used far beyond the Middle Ages.
+And it was used long after the Middle Ages ended.

-In 17th-century Canada, it was ascribed as punishment for anything from blasphemy to gluttony.
+In 17th-century Canada, it was used as a punishment for anything from blasphemy to gluttony.
 In one horrifying case, a man punished for being a glutton “ruptured” after he was placed atop the Spanish Donkey.

 Cruel, painful, and humiliating, the Spanish Donkey was an effective torture device during the Middle Ages.
 But there were many more.